lingo-iitgn/commentator/README.md

 # Commentator :writing_hand:: A Code-mixed Multilingual Text Annotation Framework.
-- Code-mixing on Hinglish Data.
+- Specifically designed for annotating code-mixed text.
 - Easy extensibility to other code-mixed language pairs such as Gujarati-English, Marathi-English etc., In order to extend COMMENTATOR, please read the Configuration Changes file in the Documents section of this repository.
 - For more details, please refer to [`our paper (EMNLP 2024:demo)`](https://aclanthology.org/2024.emnlp-demo.11.pdf).